Surajbokde/web-development-Resource/MONGODB/README.md

 -  [12 Best MongoDB Books For Teaching Yourself](https://whatpixel.com/best-mongodb-books/)

 ## Name of the some books
-MongoDB Basics- written by by Peter Membrey.
+MongoDB Basics- written by Peter Membrey.

 MongoDB: The Definitive Guide- by Kristina Chodorow